My recipe for Keto Peanut Butter Cake Bars is full of peanut butter goodness. It’s thick, soft, and chewy in one perfect little keto-friendly treat.

 - ¼ teaspoon of salt

-- ½ cup of peanuts (optional)
+- ½ cup of peanuts to sprinkle on top

-- Next add the eggs one at a time until fully incorporated.
+- Next, add the eggs one at a time until fully incorporated.

-- Lastly, sprinkle the 1/2 cup of peanuts over the batter
+- Lastly, sprinkle the 1/2 cup of peanuts over the batter and sea salt flakes.

 Nutrition Information:Yield: 24 Serving Size: 1